julianschmocker/shinyChatR/cran-comments.md

 * Removed the example from render_msg_divs

 There are no references describing the methods in my package.
 So, I did not add any.

+## Resubmission 2
+This is a resubmission.
+In this version I have

+* Updated the beginning of title and description in DESCRIPTION file.
+Now, the description does not start with title.